 - JBL Endurance Sprint headphone review: An ideal workout companion

-- OnePlus Bullets Wireless headphones with Google Assistant announced
+- New OnePlus Bullets Wireless headphones to be launched with OnePlus 6T in October

 Every one of us likes to enjoy music, whatever genre it might be.
 There are a wide range of headphones and earphones available in the market to listen to music on.